Chris Evans & Lily James Are Hanging Out In London — Like, A Lot

 Sure, grabbing ice cream in the park doesn’t necessarily constitute a date —pictures of the supposed "date" don't even show the stars kissing! — but for someone as secretive as Evans, it might be the closest thing that fans will ever get to a hint about his love life.
 The 39-year-old is famously private when it comes to who he’s dating; the only woman he’s ever publicly dated at the height of his career is comedian Jenny Slate.

-"She’s my favorite human,” Evans told People Magazine of his ex the first time that they split in 2017.
+"She’s my favourite human,” Evans told People Magazine of his ex the first time that they split in 2017.
 “She’s the best...there’s just nothing to not love about her.”

-Since then, there have been many rumors about who is Evans is romantically involved with, but no dice.
+Since then, there have been many rumours about who is Evans is romantically involved with, but no dice.
 Mum's the word on Cap's girlfriend, and it will likely stay that way indefinitely.